1. Key Characteristics

 MEDIUM: Poodles participating in conformation will require extensive grooming.

-The ears should be checked for wax buildup and mites.
-Hair growing inside the ear canal should be removed.
-The teeth require regular cleaning (brushing) and scaling.
-The nails can become thick and require regular trimming.
+Check your poodle’s ears for wax buildup and mites.
+Also, remove hair growing inside the ear canal.
+The teeth, too, require regular brushing.
+The nails can become thick, so keep them trimmed.

 HIGH: This intelligent and graceful beauty comes with several health concerns.
-While these issues may not affect every poodle, they are considered common in the breed.
-They include:
+While these issues may not affect every poodle, they are considered common in the breed:

 5. Where to Adopt One?